Whether you are looking to see the ancient Greek ruins or relax on the best beaches in the world, there is a perfect Greek island for everyone.

-This small island may have only just over 100 inhabitants, but it has something really big — the biggest caves in the Cyclades.
+This small island may have only just over 100 inhabitants, but it has something pretty significant —the largest caves in the Cyclades.

-Besides this, the island has a rich history and has been inhabited from early antiquity as evidence of many mysterious rock paintings on the island date back some 5,000 years.
+Besides this, the island has a rich history and has been inhabited since early antiquity.
+Evidence of many mysterious rock paintings on the island date back to approximately 5,000 years ago.

 Relax on a secluded beach and escape all the tourists this summer by visiting the Greek island of Agathonisi.